Can you believe it?

-Little did I know that there would be many, trials, tribulations, jubilations and lessons learnt from my first year in business.
+Little did I know that there would be many, trials, tribulations, jubilations, and lessons learned from my first year in business.

 I can tell you now, I’ve worked harder during my first 16 months as an entrepreneur than I ever have before, BUT it’s been the most rewarding time of my life.
 I have had some of the best times during the last 16 months, running my business is fun, enjoyable, a laugh and at the same time super exciting!
 Every day is different and every day brings a new challenge.

-50 lessons learnt from my first year in business!
+50 lessons learned from my first year in business!